ABOUT

 Our mission

 Our mission is to inspire, engage and motivate people to connect with our ocean.
-We are building a global network of sailors who volunteer to observe and collect vital data from our ocean and coastlines onboard their sailboats.
+We are building a global network of sailors and researchers to observe and collect vital data from our ocean and coastlines onboard their sailboats.
 We create awareness onboard, in ports and in marinas through open science participation and active communication and demonstrations.
 We share ocean insights and inspire people to adopt new ocean-friendly lifestyles.
 We build and exchange capacity with low-income countries with a frugal approach to ocean observations in their home waters.

 WHAT WE DO: